dapr/quickstarts/5.bindings/README.md

 Now that you have Kafka running locally on your machine, we'll need to run our microservices.
 We'll start by running the Node microservice that uses input bindings:

-1. Navigate to Node subscriber directory in your CLI: `cd node`
+1. Navigate to Node subscriber directory in your CLI: `cd nodeapp`
 2. Install dependencies: `npm install`
-3. Run Node subscriber app with Dapr: `dapr run --app-id node --app-port 3000 node app.js`
+3. Run Node sample app with Dapr: `dapr run --app-id bindings-nodeapp --app-port 3000 node app.js`

 ### Run Python Microservice with Output Binding

 Next, we'll run the Python microservice that uses output bindings

-1. Open a new CLI window and navigate to Python subscriber directory in your CLI: `cd python`
+1. Open a new CLI window and navigate to Python subscriber directory in your CLI: `cd pythonapp`
+2. Install dependencies: `pip install requests`
-2. Run Python subscriber app with Dapr: `dapr run --app-id python-subscriber python app.py`
+3. Run Python sample app with Dapr: `dapr run --app-id bindings-pythonapp python app.py`

 ### Observe Logs

 1. Observe the Python logs, which demonstrate our successful output binding with Kafka: